Software environment

 compatibility with old data.
 This can be achieved most easily by using

-module swap oldmodule newmodule
+module swap oldmodule newmodule.

 For example, to swap from the default CCE (cray) compiler environment to the GCC (gnu) compiler environment, you would use: